 Developing usable software requires that human factors be considered throughout the design and development process.
 This course introduces a series of techniques for development and evaluating usable software, and shows how these techniques can be integrated into a process for software development.

-There are no learning outcomes defined for this course.
+There are currently no learning outcomes defined for CISC 325.

 An introduction to software architectural design through the application domain of game development.
 Abstractions and patterns of interactions and relationships among modules.
 Design recovery.
 Relationship to requirements and testing